bytebase/bytebase/quickstart/README.md

     ```
     docker compose -f clickhouse-quickstart.docker-compose.yml up
     ```
-    After services are ready.
-Open localhost:8080 in brower.
+    After services are ready, open localhost:8080 in the browser.

 1. `Add instance` and choose `ClickHouse`.
-    Click `Test Connection`, then you should see `Successfully connected instance.`.
+    Click `Test Connection`, and then you will see `Successfully connected instance`.

     \[Optional\] Set up `Instance Name` or `Environment`.

     Finially `Create` instance.
-You should see some test databases have been prepared.
+You will see some test databases prepared.